Scientology beliefs and practices: Training

 Scientologists also undergo training aside from auditing, which consists of several levels of courses about daily life improvement using various tools and auditing techniques so that members can perform the same procedure as other Scientologists.

-Interpretation and context

 Scientology discourages secondary interpretation of its writings.
 Scientologists are taught to consult only official sources, and never convey their own interpretation of concepts in their own words.

 Study Technology

 Hubbard described three barriers to study: lack of mass, too steep a gradient, and the misunderstood word.
 Scientology teaches that a student who learns only ideas, without also seeing the thing in real life that they are studying (the mass) or at least a picture of it, would suffer feeling dizzy or bored or angry—the remedy would be to provide the student with some mass of the thing they are studying.
 If a student does not know the fundamentals of a subject and advances too quickly to higher levels, they would feel confused—the remedy for too steep a gradient would be to drop back down to the earlier level the person thought they knew well but did not.
 When a student reads past a word they do not fully understand, they would "go blank", yawn, or seem distracted—the remedy would be to find the word they did not know and look it up in a dictionary, then continue studying.

 In Scientology, "misinformation or miscommunication is analogous to original sin, inhibiting individual growth and relationships with others."
 The "misunderstood word" is a key concept in Scientology, and failure in reading comprehension is attributed to it.
 Scientology focuses heavily on dictionaries.
 The Church of Scientology includes glossaries in most books and even publishes several dictionaries covering Scientology-specific terminology, words, phrases, and abbreviations.
 Critics have accused Hubbard of "loading the language" and using Scientology jargon to keep Scientologists from interacting with others outside of Scientology.